ftCommunity/ftcommunity-TXT/docs/en/programming/python/tutorial-1.md

-# Fischertechnik TXT Community Firmware
+---
+nav-title: The First App
+---
+# Programming in Python: The First App

 Warning: This tutorial is outdated and needs to be updated!

-## Tutorial #1: The first app

 This tutorial is meant to give a basic introduction on how an application for the Community Firmware of the Fischertechnik TXT controller is being